Ompanime/No-Celebrity-Goggles/README.md

-# No-Celebrity-Goggles
+<h1 align="center">No Celebrity Goggles</h1>

 This Goggle was created to help combat the underlying influece popculture and celebrities have on our society.
+If you're interested in seeing what search results look like without popculture influence, try out these goggles [here](https://search.brave.com/goggles/discover?goggles_id=https%3A%2F%2Fraw.githubusercontent.com%2FOmpanime%2FNo-Celebrity-Goggles%2Fmain%2FNo%2520Celebrity%2520Goggles)!

 This Goggle is publicly available at no cost to the user, and no license is required for use, contribution, or redistribution.
-Leaving this project open scorced will allow others to improve on an already established project.
+Leaving this project open sourced will allow others to improve on an already established project.

-I hope that this project will dramatically improve your life!
+I hope that this project will improve your life!

 Please consider donating.